 A CRM system comes up with a handful of “customer retention” benefits: it will help you keep your promises by reminding you about appointments or when to send follow up emails.

-After all, keeping an existing customer is 6 or 7 times cheaper that getting a new one, claims the report by Frederick Reichheld of Bain & Company.
+After all, keeping an existing customer is 6 or 7 times cheaper than getting a new one, claims the report by Frederick Reichheld of Bain & Company.

-To sustain your customers’ interest, a CRM system can also help you orchestrate your marketing activities: send email campaigns, free trial offers or post-purchase customer surveys, etc. – all at the right time!
+To sustain your customers’ interest, a CRM system can also help you orchestrate your B2B marketing strategies, send email campaigns, free trial offers or post-purchase customer surveys, etc. – all at the right time!